 Kearns says if you don’t correctly identify the reasons your last relationship didn’t last, you’ll set yourself up for failure and heartbreak.
 “You misidentify the factors that made the last relationship sicken and die, and armed with that false vaccine, you set you to avoid the same infection in the future — and you walk right into it.”

-Accept the role you played in your last love relationship
+Accept the role you played with your previous partner

 Most broken relationships are caused by both partners – it’s rarely just one person who is to blame.
 Instead of blaming your ex for causing all the relationship problems, accept the role you played.
 This doesn’t just help you get ready to fall in love again, it’ll make you emotionally healthy and strong.

 Again, you need to be honest with yourself.
 To accept the role you played in your last relationship, you need to know your weaknesses and quirks!

 If you’re still holding on to your last relationship, read How to Get Over Him.
 Before falling in love again, make sure you’re over your past relationship!
 Only you know if you’re over your ex-girlfriend or ex-boyfriend, and only you know if you’re emotionally healthy and ready for a new relationship.
 Listen to your heart, and deal with whatever you need to before you pursue new love.

 “You have to walk carefully in the beginning of love; the running across fields into your lover’s arms can only come later when you’re sure they won’t laugh if you trip.” ~ Jonathan Carroll.

 If you want to speed the “falling in love” process, read 6 Ways to Enchant a Man.